LoL DPS items guide - Core equipment for Damage Dealers

 Blade of the Ruined King: 40 Attack Damage, 25% Attack Speed, 12% Life Steal

-Passive: Basic attacks deal 8% of target’s current health as a bonus damage.
+Passive: Basic attacks deal 8% of the target’s current health as bonus damage.

-Active: Steals 25% movement speed from a target and gives it to user.
+Active: Steals 25% movement speed from a target and gives it to the user.

 Bloodthirster: 80 Attack Damage, 20% Lifesteal

 Just as the name says, this item thirsts for blood.
 It gives a huge boost to Attack Damage and Lifesteal.
-On top of that, excess life stolen from enemies is stored as a shield which protects you from up to 350 damage.
-Great late game item for physical damage dealers.
-Good choice for heroes who can hit hard even during early game like Draven.
-Go-to choice for champions, that do not use Tiamat (Ravenous Hydra), don’t have built-in life steal (Aatrox, Nasus), and skip life steal runes.
+On top of that, excess life stolen from enemies is stored as a shield that protects you from up to 350 damage.
+The great late-game item for physical damage dealers.
+Good choice for heroes who can hit hard even during an early game like Draven.
+A go-to choice for champions, that do not use Tiamat (Ravenous Hydra), don’t have built-in life steal (Aatrox, Nasus), and skip life steal runes.